 Hamptonne Country Life Museum

-Meet the Goodwyf who looks after the house of her master, Monsieur Laurens Hamptonne in the year of 1649.
-She is very respectful of her employer, who is a well educated and important man, however this doesn’t prevent her from spreading the odd bit of gossip from the parish of St Lawrence!
-The Goodwyf will tell you all about Hamptonne’s royal connections and give you an insight into her day to day life, including cooking on the open fire, making soap and candles, and preparing herbal remedies and makeup.
+Meet the friendly and welcoming Goodwyf, who looks after the house of her master, Monsieur Laurens Hamptonne in the year 1660.
+She is very respectful of her employer, who is a well-educated and important man, however this doesn't prevent her from spreading the odd bit of gossip.
+The Goodwyf will tell you about Hamptonne's royal connections and give you an insight into her day to day life, including cooking on the open fire, making soap and candles, and preparing herbal remedies and makeup.